codebusters-ca/firebase-course/README.md

 # 1 - Setting Up a React and Firebase Project

-This tutorial is based on a **React and Firebase Starter💞** that we created.
+This tutorial is based on the **React and Firebase Starter💞** that we created.
 You can read more about it in its [readme](https://github.com/codebusters-ca/react-firebase-starter#react--firebase-starter).

 ## Prerequisites